Guyana Defence Force: Aircraft inventory

+In early 2024, a plan was announced to among other things to buy some new helicopters.
+One crashed in 2023, which, because only a few helicopters are operated represented a significant loss.

 Current inventory

 Retired aircraft

-Previous notable aircraft operated by the Air Wing were the Beechcraft Super King Air, Cessna 182, Cessna 206, Embraer EMB 110, Helio Courier, Aérospatiale Alouette III, Bell 212, and the Mil Mi-8.
+Previous notable aircraft operated by the Air Wing were the Cessna 182, Cessna 206, Embraer EMB 110, Helio Courier, Aérospatiale Alouette III, Bell 212, and the Mil Mi-8.

 Coast Guard

-The Guyana Defence Force Coast Guard is the naval component of the Guyana Defence Force.